 Calculate your return on investment in a bike using the online ROI calculator.

 You may also be interested in my other article on How to choose a bike.
-I created an interactive guide that will help you choose the right bike for you.
+I created an interactive guide to help you choose the right bike.
 Make sure you don’t miss it!

 Cycling Is Environmentally Friendly